mugenmelon/mugenmelon.github.io/_posts/1970-01-01-dream-of-hypermedia-sheep.md

 That can't be right.
 This wasn't supposed to happen with *highly maintainable, loosely coupled and independent microservices*!
 The architecture is sound, we just need a few small additions...

 - **JavaScript everywhere!**
 We use Node.js in the backend and share validation & DTO models.
-Forget about language agnosticism and team autonomy.
+Forget about language agnosticism and team autonomy, we prefer shared business concerns.
 - **GraphQL to the rescue!**
 Just one more layer of abstraction and I swear our problems will magically disappear.
 - **Code generation from API specs!**